Wigner quasiprobability distribution: Harmonic-oscillator time evolution

 In the special case of the quantum harmonic oscillator, however, the evolution is simple and appears identical to the classical motion: a rigid rotation in phase space with a frequency given by the oscillator frequency.
 This is illustrated in the gallery below.
 This same time evolution occurs with quantum states of light modes, which are harmonic oscillators.

 Classical limit

 The Wigner function allows one to study the classical limit, offering a comparison of the classical and quantum dynamics in phase space.

 It has been suggested that the Wigner function approach can be viewed as a quantum analogy to the operatorial formulation of classical mechanics introduced in 1932 by Bernard Koopman and John von Neumann: the time evolution of the Wigner function approaches, in the limit ħ → 0, the time evolution of the Koopman–von Neumann wavefunction of a classical particle.

+Moments of the Wigner function generate symmetrized operator averages, in contrast to the normal order and antinormal order generated by the Glauber–Sudarshan P representation and Husimi Q representation respectively.
+The Wigner representation is thus very well suited for making semi-classical approximations in quantum optics and field theory of Bose-Einstein condensates where high mode occupation approaches a semiclassical limit.